 On the edge of the pool’s terrace, a small gate opens up to a hedged, brick path.
 If you follow this pathway, you’re just steps away from sinking your toes into some of the softest sand ever!
 Papagayo Golden Palms has direct beach access to Playa Panama, a small black-sand beach that curves around the peninsula.

-We definitely could have spent some time soaking in the sun and exploring more had we had some extra time.
+We definitely could have spent some time soaking up the sun and exploring more had we had more time.

 Beautiful Landscaping & Peaceful Environment

 As soon as we entered the main drive, I fell in love with this beautiful resort.
 All the paths were paved with neat brick lined with vibrant green hedges.
-Many of these bushes displayed bright red flowers that perfectly encapsulated the tropical vibes of the area.
+Many of these bushes bore bright red flowers that perfectly captured the area’s tropical vibe.

 The resort was almost always quiet except for the ocean, birds, and the rattling of bamboo on the edge of the forest.
 It was ideal for strolling the paths between suites to enjoy the gardens.